Bradleyh212/Narc_Recon/README.txt

 Step 8 : Need to back track and make the din the primary key for the dictionnary and the database

+Step 9 : Create a function to find by upc, make a constraint for if theres a different pack size to choose which one

 Last step : work on ui